mnsy1/UiPath_ACMESystem1/README.md

    - Login: Automates logging into the ACME System1 website.
    - Navigate to Work Items: Directs the browser to the Work Items page.
    - Extract Work Items: Scrapes data about all work items from the page.
-   - Navigate to Individual Work Item: For each work item, this navigates to its detail page.
+   - Navigate to Details Page: For each work item, this navigates to its detail page.
-   - Extract Work Item Details: Captures information such as work item ID, type, description, etc.
+   - Extract Data from Details Page: Captures information such as Client ID, Account Number, Account Amount.
+   - Click Update Work Item Button: Clicks on the Update Work Item Button to open the update page.
    - Update Work Item: Automates navigating to the update page, where it changes the comment and status fields for each work item.
    - Logout: Logs out from the system.